From the World Heritage inscription for the Changdeokgung Palace Complex:

 The palace gained importance when the 9th king of the Joseon Dynasty took his seat.
-From then on, a number of kings had used it as royal residence.
-However, it was destroyed by fire in late 16th century after the royal family abandoned their abode during the time of the Japanese invasion in Korea.
+From then on, a number of kings had used it as a royal residence.
+However, it was destroyed by fire in the late 16th century after the royal family abandoned their abode during the time of the Japanese invasion in Korea.
 The angry citizens burned the palace down.
 It was restored in 1611.

-The palace currently houses a number of cultural treasures including the Nakseonjae, Injeongjeon Hall, Seonjeongjeon Hall and Daejojeon Hall.
+The palace currently houses a number of cultural treasures including the Nakseonjae, Injeongjeon Hall, Seonjeongjeon Hall, and Daejojeon Hall.